We Proudly Serve All of California

 March 28, 2025

 Car accidents can leave more than just physical bruises.
 They can also cause emotional and mental trauma, commonly known as Post-Traumatic Stress Disorder (PTSD).
 PTSD is a mental health condition that may develop after you witness or experience a scary or shocking event—like a severe car crash.
-At Banafshe Law Firm, we understand how debilitating PTSD can be and are here to guide you through the legal process if you’re suffering due to an accident.
+At BANA LAW, we understand how debilitating PTSD can be and are here to guide you through the legal process if you’re suffering due to an accident.
 What Is PTSD After a Car Accident?
 PTSD is a serious condition where a person has ongoing stress reactions long after the dangerous event has ended.
 This can include flashbacks, nightmares, anxiety, and intense fear.
 Someone with PTSD may avoid reminders of the crash or feel nervous whenever they are on the road.
 Why Does PTSD Happen After a Car Crash?
 A car accident is sudden, loud, and often painful.
-Because of this, many people’s brains replay…
+Because of this, many people’s brains replay the…